SerNet/verinice-veo/README.md

 ### Access with Postman

 You can use [postman](https://www.postman.com/) to access and test the REST API.
-To set up the necessary authentication, got to the tab 'Authoization -> Get new access token'.
+To set up the necessary OAuth 2.0 authentication, got to the tab 'Authorization -> Configure New Token'.

 Enter the following details: